 Parenting is something you'd imagine humans would be more evolved to do.
 We've spent billions of years raising our children, and yet we make mistakes all the time.
 Perhaps it's because our instincts aren't tailored to the modern world.
 Whatever the case, we make mistakes.
 Our hormones and emotions override the logical way to raise our kids.
 It happens.
-For the parents out there, here are some of the worst mistakes, fails, and examples of what not to do as a parent.
+Here are some of the worst mistakes, failures, and examples of what not to do as a parent for the parents out there.

 If you keep giving a child empty threats, they're not going to take them seriously.
 We all know that person in real life who is all talk, no action.
 You laugh every time they threaten something because they don't follow through.

 Your child will listen more if you follow through on your threat.
 Don't threaten to ground them.
 Ground them.

 We all make mistakes growing up.
 Maybe you didn't go to college, and now you regret it.
 Perhaps you wanted to join a sports team, but you never got a chance to.
 For some parents, having a child is a way to have another chance at life.
 Your kid can experience things you never got to do, and it's a way to bring closure.

 But there's a limit to it.
 Your child isn't a clone of you; they have their interests too.
 If you get upset because your child doesn't want to choose the same career or do the same hobbies as you, don't let it.
 Instead, try to fill the holes your way.
 It's never too late.

 There are a lot of young adults who are inept at doing chores.
 They are unable to do basic tasks such as laundry, cooking, or washing dishes.
 One of the reasons this may be is because their parents never asked them to do chores.